-The RM region serves preference customers in Colorado, Kansas, Nebraska and Wyomingwith hydroelectric power.
-We sell about 2.2 billion kilowatthours of power.
-This power is generated at more than 19 hydroelectric plants that are part of Fryingpan-Arkansas Project and the Pick-Sloan Missouri Basin Program—Western Division (sold as the Loveland Area Projects) and the Colorado River Storage Project.
-We sell power to utilities across 183 counties.
+Rocky Mountain serves preference customers in Colorado, Kansas, Nebraska and Wyoming with hydroelectric power.
+We sell about 2.5 billion kilowatt-hours of power.
+This power is generated at 20 hydroelectric plants that are part of the Fryingpan-Arkansas Project and the Pick-Sloan Missouri Basin Program—Western Division (sold as the Loveland Area Projects).
+RM also delivers a portion of generation from the Colorado River Storage Project.

-We reliably deliver Federal and non-Federal power through about 5,400 miles of transmission lines and 90 substations.
-The system includes the 200-MW Virginia Smith AC-DC-AC converter station near Sidney, Neb., that transfers power between the eastern and western power grids.
+We reliably deliver federal and non-federal power through about 3,300 miles of transmission lines and 84 substations.
+The system includes the 200-megawatt Virginia Smith AC-DC converter station near Sidney, Nebraska, that transfers power between the eastern and western power grids.
 Because reliability is essential to superior customer service, we dedicate more than half of our workforce to system maintenance.
 High-voltage line mechanics, electricians, heavy equipment operators and meter and relay mechanics keep the transmission system operating efficiently.

-In the RM region, we are committed to serving our customers.
+In Rocky Mountain, we are committed to serving our customers.
 For example, we often collaborate with other utilities on facility maintenance and system improvements.
-We also offer education and information to our customers as they develop and implement integrated resource plans.
-IRPs compare conventional and renewable energy alternatives, such as efficient lighting, to serve consumers’ electrical needs.

-We continually look for ways to more closely team with customers and the generating agencies to improve reliability and decrease costs.
-For example, we established a three-party agreement with the Bureau of Reclamation and Western States Power Corporation to help ensure adequate funding for system maintenance.
-WSPC is a nonprofit, customer-owned corporation that cost-shares some Pick-Sloan and Fry-Ark expenses.
-This agreement provides advanced funds for capital, operation and maintenance costs for either Western or Reclamation.
-For example, we financed a transformer replacement at the Estes Powerplant in northern Colorado with WSPC’s assistance.
+We continually look for ways to more closely partner with customers and the generating agencies to improve reliability and decrease costs.
+For example, we established a three-party agreement with the Bureau of Reclamation and Western States Power Corporation to help ensure adequate funding for system maintenance, operation and capital.
 This agreement reduces the need for appropriations from Congress and ensures timely system maintenance.